 Learn about the different options for deploying Kubernetes on Amazon Web Services, and see practical instructions for running a Kubernetes cluster directly on EC2 machines, as opposed to deploying a cluster automatically using Amazon Elastic Kubernetes Service (EKS).

-Cloud File Sharing: How to Provision Kubernetes Persistent Volumes for NFS with Cloud Volumes ONTAP and Trident
+Cloud File Sharing: Kubernetes NFS Provisioning with Cloud Volumes ONTAP and Trident

 One of the most popular file protocols in use today is NFS (Network File System).
 With NFS, users can share files in enterprise-scale deployments with thousands of users around the world concurrently for use cases as diverse as big data analytics, data lake creation, archiving, database, and more.
 With Kubernetes deployments, NFS can be used with pods to provide Kubernetes persistent volumes that can share data across containers.